Search, cloud, and AI platform pageGOOGL

 • Because search quality, cloud optionality, and policy risk all matter at the same time.

-• Because a good public page helps visitors understand whether the moat is defending itself or being repriced.
+• Because a good research guide helps investors understand whether the moat is defending itself or being repriced.

 How BullScore frames live GOOGL analysis